Student and Faculty Programs

 The KU Natural History Museum offers behind-the-scenes tours of these collections to university instructors and their students throughout the academic year.
 Areas of the collections that are primarily available for tours led by collections managers or faculty scientists include reptiles and amphibians, fish, birds, paleonotology and archaeology.
 Tours of insects, botany and invertebrate paleontology may also be arranged at the Biodiversity Institute's west campus collections facilities.
-University instructors can set up a tour by submitting a request form; tours should be arranged at least three weeks in advance.
+University instructors can set up a tour by submitting an Academic Tour Request Form.
+Please note that tours should be arranged at least three weeks in advance.

 The Public Education Department offers a program for university classes called Your Inner Fox, Fish and Fungus.
 Students discover their inner fox, fish, fungus and more with museum educators as they explore what humans have in common with other living things and how we are related using selected exhibits, objects and activities.
 University instructors should contact us to schedule this program; class size is limited to groups of 15 students.